Job Advert: Cale Solicitors

 1. To provide assistance in the supervision and guidance on technical matters to colleagues.

-1. Maintain professional standards of work and comply with The SRA Handbook, practice management standards and agreed codes of relevant specialist groupings and court practice directions.
+1. Maintain professional standards of work and comply with SRA standards and regulations, practice management standards, agreed codes of relevant specialist groupings, and court practice directions.

 1. Maintain professional standards of work and comply with external and internal regulatory requirements where relevant, comply with internal policy and provide a service in accordance with the policy set out in the office manual.